mxbialostocki/react-whatshouldiread/README.md

 9. a future option includes a related table of New Zealand titles "Just show me Tangata Whenua thanks".

 ## Dev to-do list
-[] If a book is rejected, it is removed from the redux store list of feasible random titles [] User can select what kind of books they want to be shown based on "determination" column using buttons in the ReviewFrame.
+[] When title is selected from "covers-all" link to an individual instance of the review [] If a book is rejected, it is removed from the redux store list of feasible random titles [] User can select what kind of books they want to be shown based on "determination" column using buttons in the ReviewFrame.
 [] // If activeFilter = "novels" then a function will pull only the novels from the redux store